GVR Report cover Carbon Dioxide Market (2026 - 2033)Report

 U.S. Carbon Dioxide Market Trends

-U.S. held over 75.2% revenue share of the North America carbon dioxide market.
+The carbon dioxide market in the U.S. held the largest share of 75% in the North America region in 2025.
 The carbon dioxide market in the U.S. is poised for significant growth, driven by rapid industrialization and expanding oil & gas activities, particularly in enhanced oil recovery (EOR).
 CO₂ is widely used in EOR operations to reduce oil viscosity and improve extraction efficiency through CO₂ flooding techniques.
 The market is further supported by government initiatives like the FUTURE Act, which promotes carbon capture from power and industrial sources for use in oil recovery.
 In addition, the growing medical sector, fueled by an aging population and rising health concerns, is boosting demand for medical-grade CO₂ in applications such as insufflation during minimally invasive surgeries and respiratory therapies.

 Asia Pacific Carbon Dioxide Market Trends